 I’m so excited to welcome a fantastic guest post from Lindley Ashline of Representation Matters about body positivity and reclaiming the word “fat.”

-by Andrew Kravig
+by Andrew Kravig.

 Convenient to Long Beach and Seal Beach at: